 Being the eldest son of a colorful wainwright, blacksmith, and fiddle-playing ranch hand, Doug eagerly left his nest in Fort Davis TX in pursuit of a musical degree, setting the stage for a short stint as a fiddler and funny sideman for dinner theater entertainment in Ruidoso NM.
 He then set out to tour the country with various acts, living in Phoenix AZ, Dallas TX, and Nashville TN, eventually settling back in Texas to write his own songs and front his own band.
 He found it much easier to keep up with only his singing sidekick Holly (or Holly-peno, a black and white McNab dog) than a band, doing a solo, comical music performance.
-Not garnering much respect for his songwriting abilities, Doug based himself in Austin TX and got that full band put together, gradually developing it into a unique, western, swing band with his wit and charm playing along with the instrumentation of fiddle, upright bass fiddle, and jazz guitar.
+Not garnering much respect for his songwriting abilities, Doug based himself in Austin TX and got that full band put together, gradually developing it into a unique, western, swing band with his wit and charm playing along with the instrumentation of twin fiddles, mandolin, and the upright bass fiddle.

 And if not enough, Doug presents another rewarding outlet for his creativity: chainsaw carving!
 He picked up the saw 14 years ago, and advanced rather quickly from the start.
 He sold his first piece the moment he finished carving it!
 He is self-taught, with a keen grasp of proportion and a remarkable knack for caricature.
 Plus, he discovered a means to create income to spur his musical career.
 And like his music, Doug has customized his art to his own unique fashion.